BeRoot00/Collection_of_scripts/README.md

-### Python Script Collection
+### Script Collection

-This repository contains a collection of Python scripts that I use for various tasks and projects.
+This repository contains a collection of scripts that I use for various tasks and projects.
 Each script is designed to perform a specific task and can be used independently or integrated into other projects.

 ### Contribution